Sleep Disorders, Like OSA, Are Linked to Mental Health

 Anxiety similarly increases in patients suffering from sleep apnea.
 The daytime symptoms are distressing, and not knowing the cause can heighten their effects on your mind, leading to anxious feelings.

-Dr. Huff knows how patients’ mental health can suffer when they’re not getting the rest they need.
+Patients’ mental health can suffer when they’re not getting the rest they need.
 Find relief for your symptoms and understand their causes by undergoing a sleep study and visiting our Kerrville office for your sleep apnea solutions.

 Why is sleep good for your mental health?